prebid/prebid.github.io/dev-docs/bidders/mgid.md

 One of the easiest way to gain access to MGID demand sources  - MGID header bidding adapter.

 MGID header bidding adapter connects with MGID demand sources to fetch bids for display placements.
-Please reach out to <prebid@mgid.com> for more details.
+Please reach out to your account manager or <prebid@mgid.com> for more information.

 <a name="mgid-bid-params" />